Risks of General Anaesthesia – How Does Anesthesia Work?

 When you undergo General Anesthesia, whether, for elective or necessary surgery, your brain will NOT tend to respond to certain signals or typical reflex responses.
 In some ways, it could be compared to being in a medically-induced or drug-induced state similar to a coma.
 However, it’s a controlled state that is reversible when the Anaesthesia medications that are keeping you in that state are stopped.

 Consciousness is trickier to answer, most people have NO memory of the surgery and feel they merely blinked and the surgery is over, even though some procedures are several hours long (such as body contouring, skin reduction after weight loss, or a Tummy Tuck and Breast Surgery combined to perform a Mummy Makeover surgery).

-General Anesthesia is a medical procedure best performed by well-trained, highly experienced Anesthetists.
+General Anaesthesia is a medical procedure best performed by well-trained, highly experienced Anaesthetists.